 - Spices: Salt, pepper, paprika, cayenne pepper, garlic and onion powders.

 - Dried Herbs: I add a combination of thyme, basil, rosemary, and parsley to my seasoning blend.
 So good!

 - Fresh Parsley: For garnish.
 This is optional, of course.

-- Take four chicken breasts (or however many you need to cook) and put them in a large bowl.
+- Take four to six chicken breasts and place them in a large bowl.

-- Measure four cups of lukewarm water (about 90 to 105°F) into a separate large cup or bowl, and add 1/4 cup salt.
-Give this a good stir to combine.
+- Measure four cups of lukewarm water into a separate large cup or bowl, and add 1/4 cup salt.
+Give it a good stir to combine.